AnyChart/docs.anychart.com/Basic_Charts_Types/Radar_Chart.md

 {sample}BCT\_RadarChart\_08{sample}

 Percent stacked mode calculates the proportion of each point to the category sum and uses this percentage as a value.
- To enable this mode use **.stackMode('percent')** parameter.
+To enable this mode set **.stackMode('percent')**.

 {sample}BCT\_RadarChart\_09{sample}